luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-For coverage we got a total of 53 % precent.
-We are far from a 100 % but this is because all our tests are one the data (correct spilt, and size) and on the that model gives out the correct output.
-So, on these two areas we have a 100 %.
-But we are then lacking in some other areas.
-However, we have not had any problems with our code, and also even if were to have a 100 % coverage overall that does still guarantee.
-To get a higher coverage we could have written more test however due to time we did not get to do that.
+For coverage we got a total of 53 %.
+We are far from 100 % but this is because all our tests are on the data (correct split and size) and on that the model gives out the correct output.
+So, on these two areas we have a 100 %, but we are then lacking in some other areas.
+However, we have not had any problems with our code.
+Also, even if we were to have a 100 % coverage overall that does not guarantee that our code is bug free, since we canoot consider all possible aspects of what could go wrong.
+To get a higher coverage we could have written more tests, however due to time we did not get to do that.

 ### Question 9